Information about the Kirklees Local Offer

 teaching to every child, adapting the curriculum to their specific needs.
 The statements below can be

 1. How do Shelley Pyramid schools know if children need extra help?

-We know when pupils need help if:
+We know when children need help if:

 2. What should I do if I think my child may have special educational needs?
 The class teacher is the initial point of contact for responding to parental concerns.
 If you have further concerns then contact the individual school SENCO.

 3. How will I know how the Shelley Pyramid schools support my child?

 The Governors of Shelley Pyramid schools are responsible for entrusting a named Governor who will monitor the SEND provision and use of funding in their school.
 In a support and challenge role, the Governors ensure that the school is as inclusive as possible and treat all children and staff in an equitable way.
 They monitor and review the accessibility plan; all other statutory policies and provision as defined by the Department for Education.

 4. How will the curriculum be adapted to meet my child’s needs?

 5. How will I know how my child is doing?